Reforestation: Israel

 Since 1948, large reforestation and afforestation projects were accomplished in Israel.
 240 million trees have been planted.
 The carbon sequestration rate in these forests is similar to the European temperate forests.

-Israel and only one other country was documented to have a net increase of forestation in the 2000's.
+Israel and only one other country was documented to have a net increase of forestation in the 2000s.
 This type of progress could be attributed to the social practices that Israel incorporates into their society.